The individuals listed below are Christians (past and present) who are

 Christ."
 All other denominations are labeled "Babylon" or

-the "harlot daughters of Babylon" and called false churches.
+the "harlot daughters of Babylon" and considered false churches.

 Those who attend these meetings will be called to "come out of